This post is also available in:

-“Hatsumode” in Japanese culture is the first shrine visit of the year, to receive blessings in hopes of having your wishes answered throughout the year.
-Here is a small guide on how to carry out your “hatsumode”!
+In Japanese culture “Hatsumode” means -the first visit of a shrine ( in the current year), to receive blessings in hope of your wishes come true throughout the year.
+Here is a small guide on how to carry out your “Hatsumode”!

-You may wonder why most Japanese seem to be committed to visit Jinja shrine on New Year’s Day.
-Some shrines are big and very crowded, while there are many small- to mid-sized ones that are relatively quiet with a smaller crowd.
+You may wonder why most Japanese seem to be committed to visiting Jinja shrine on New Year’s Day.
+Some shrines are big but too crowded, while there are many small- to mid-sized ones that are relatively quiet with less crowd.
 But no matter how big or small they are, there are things that they all have in common.

 Well, there are several steps you might want to follow.

 Let us guide you through the most common way to behave in Jinja shrine during New Year’s.

 1: Rinse your hands and mouth (Please don’t gargle!)

 Before making your wish in front of the bell at the main shrine, you should purify (or simply rinse) your hands and mouth.
 Look for a small fountain called “temizuya”.

 You should see a ladle, which you should use following these steps: A) Hold it with your right hand and rinse your left hand.
 B) Then, hold it with your left hand and rinse your right hand.
 C) Hold it with your right hand again, and pour water in your cupped left palm and use it to rinse your mouth.
 Make sure you don’t sip water directly from the ladle.
 D) Rinse your left hand again.
 E) Gently wash the handle you were holding.